cgjerow/SimpleThreadedJavaHttpServer/README.md

 ### 2. Message Management
 Nobody wants to deal with the minutia formatting text into valid Http Messages, so we do that for you with the abstract class `HttpMessage` and its lovely children `HttpRequest` and `HttpResponse`.

 These are just one piece of the Yin-Yang relationship.
-There is still the "Connection Manager".
-Our `HttpConnectionManager` takes on the responsibility of managing the socket streams, parsing those chars and bytes into your `HttpRequest` and sending your `HttpResponse` back down the pipe, closing out the socket when you're mission is complete.
+There is still the *Connection Manager*.
+Our `HttpConnectionManager` takes on the responsibility of managing the socket streams, parsing those chars and bytes into your `HttpRequest` and sending your `HttpResponse` back down the pipe, closing out the socket when your mission is complete.

 I haven't gone overboard with my implementation of these classes (I don't think) and you will most likely want to supplement them.
 That's great!
 I do think I have provided the skeleton you'll be able to leave in the closet.
 Namely: